jbeck018/howlerops/docs/security/keychain/api-reference.md

 # Keychain API Reference

-Quick reference for using the credential management API in SQL Studio.
+Quick reference for using the credential management API in Howlerops.

 ## Frontend Usage (TypeScript/React)